ganttArt/codefellows-reading-notes/code201/class-03.md

   - `if (document.getElementById('header')){}`
 - examples of for loops and while loops in javascript shown
   - break and continue keywords used in js

+## In-Class Notes

+- Use a do while when you want to make sure your code will run at least once, regardless of whether or not the condition is met.
+- repl.it - code js on the fly
+- Use ? to access the index value as opposed to the value of that index
+- Loop over array in for loop by using i < myList.length
+- shorthand for loop: for (let item of myList){}

 [<== Back](/README.md)